dalbabur/Asymmetirc-Paricles-NN/README.md

  10. do basic analysis (plotting and fitting)
  11. do full analysis (not implemented, [more on this later](#last-thoughts-current-state-and-future-direction))

-The script imports [*code\backbone\pipeline.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/pipeline.py)  and [*code\backbone\data_vis_tools.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/data_vis_tools.py) for things such as finding objects, concatenating objects, plotting data, and making animations.
+The script imports [*code\backbone\pipeline.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/pipeline.py)  and [*code\backbone\data_vis_tools.py*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/data_vis_tools.py) for support functions such as finding objects, concatenating objects, plotting data, and making animations.
 This separation increases readability and modularity, and should be enforced (there are still code blocks that could be moved from *predict.ty* to other scripts).

 The main parameters for the script are kept at the top (paths, classes, data size...), but there are other parameters for defined in line that will have to be tuned for each movie, mainly when calling [``get_objects``](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/pipeline.py) and [``get_trajectories``](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/backbone/pipeline.py).

+Right now the analysis is done on trajectories where one dimension is the length of the channel, but it may better and more insightful to do it over time or full rotations.

 [Back to top](#table-of-contents)